 Security Center assesses the configuration of your resources to identify security issues and vulnerabilities.
 In Security Center, you only see information related to a resource when you are assigned the role of Owner, Contributor, or Reader for the subscription or resource group that a resource belongs to.

 In addition to these roles, there are two specific Security Center roles:

 - Security Reader: A user that belongs to this role has viewing rights to Security Center.
 The user can view recommendations, alerts, a security policy, and security states, but cannot make changes.

-- Security Administrator: A user that belongs to this role has the same rights as the Security Reader and can also update the security policy and dismiss alerts and recommendations.
+- Security Admin: A user that belongs to this role has the same rights as the Security Reader and can also update the security policy and dismiss alerts and recommendations.

-The security roles, Security Reader and Security Administrator, have access only in Security Center.
+The security roles, Security Reader and Security Admin, have access only in Security Center.
 The security roles do not have access to other service areas of Azure such as Storage, Web & Mobile, or Internet of Things.

 Roles and allowed actions